Eddy Usage

 filename

-path to match your system's corresponding path
+path to match your system's path

 variables.cfg

-file, which you need to modify according to your system
+file according to your system

 |